flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

   // fail the CreateExecution request and do not permit the execution to start ABORT = 2;

+  // terminate the oldest execution when the concurrency limit is reached and immediately begin proceeding with the new execution
+   REPLACE = 3;
 }

 message LaunchPlanSpec {